 In takes about 2 seconds to realize that it won’t work - since the

-constraint only specifies T should be a subclass of Controller
+constraint only specifies T should be a subclass of Controller, we do

 not have the TenantId or SubscriptionId properties in the Build